-This is one review I composed carefully, seeing as it is about a format of writing that I have never read before, in language that I occasionally did not recognize.
+This is one review I composed carefully, as it is a format I have never seen before, in language that I occasionally did not recognize.
 It is also beautiful, memorable, tremendously emotional and has “a triumph!” written all over it.
 George Saunders has written something which I cannot remember ever having encountered before: – Magic Realism in reverse.
 It is no wonder that Saunders was awarded the Man Booker Prize for Fiction for it on 17 Oct.
 2017.
 Saunders describes a period – hundreds of years, or perhaps a few hours only – in a graveyard, Oak Hill Cemetery in Washington, DC, where William (Willy) Wallace Lincoln, the son of U.S. President Abraham Lincoln, was embalmed and interred in 1862, in the vault belonging to a W.T.
 Carroll.
 Willie’s body and casket are no longer there – he was taken away and buried with his father after the President was assassinated in 1865.

 Historical fiction genre turned upside down

 The odd thing is, that in the Magic Realism genre, you expect a normal situation into which the author inserts moments or incidents of magic or fantasy.
 Here, you have the opposite: The (I almost said “people”) “beings” in the cemetery are caught in a bardo, which, according to Tibetan tradition, is the state of existence after death and before one’s next birth, when one’s consciousness is not connected with a physical body, and one experiences a variety of phenomena.
 It’s a sort of purgatory.
 Pronounced “bár-do” in English, it is a concept from the Tibetan Book of the Dead; Tibetan བར་དོ་ Wylie: bar do.
 It is not a concept I was familiar with before I read the novel.